-Two Arrows Zen -- literally, a pair of arrows from opposite directions meeting in midair -- started out with two people meeting in similarly extraordinary circumstances.
-In 1995, Diane Musho Hamilton, who had begun her Buddhist studies at Naropa University a dozen years earlier, met Michael Mugaku Zimmerman, Chief Justice of the Utah Supreme Court, where both happened to be employed.
-Michael had first ventured into meditation following his wife's death in 1993, and at Diane's suggestion he attended an introductory class at Kanzeon Zen Center in early 1997.
+Two Arrows Zen–literally, a pair of arrows from opposite directions meeting in midair–started out with two people meeting in similarly extraordinary circumstances.
+In 1995, Diane Musho Hamilton, who had begun her Buddhist studies at Naropa University a dozen years earlier, met Michael Mugaku Zimmerman, Chief Justice of the Utah Supreme Court, where both were employed by the Utah Judiciary.
+Michael had first ventured into meditation following his wife's death in 1993, and at Diane's suggestion, he attended an introductory class at Kanzeon Zen Center in early 1997.

-Around the time of the marriage, Michael had begun to study with Genpo Merzel Roshi who had developed Big Mind Big Heart, a process helping elicit the insights of Zen in Western audiences.
-Diane had also been studying with Genpo Roshi and was working with Ken Wilber and the Integral Institute in Denver, Colorado, during this time.
-Diane became a Big Mind facilitator and, in 2003, she and Michael received Tokudo and became monks together.
-It was shortly thereafter that Diane began holding retreats at a location she and Michael purchased in Torrey, Utah.
+Diane received dharma transmission (Shiho) from Genpo Roshi in May of 2006, and Michael received transmission later that year in December.
+Diane and Michael began holding retreats at a place she and Michael purchased in Torrey, Utah.
 What started as a dusty tent in the wind-swept shadow of Boulder Mountain became Boulder Mountain Zendo, which they eventually renamed Torrey Zendo to eliminate confusion associated with the unrelated cities of Boulder, Colorado, and Boulder, Utah.

-By 2010 Diane was expanding the program at Torrey while Michael was teaching Zen in the basement of their home when he wasn't working or traveling.
+By 2010 Diane was expanding the program in Torrey while Michael was teaching Zen in the basement of their home when he wasn't working or traveling.
 Busy with Torrey as well as her own traveling and teaching, Diane suggested that they needed to have another zendo closer to their home in Salt Lake City.

 Big Mind was generating a lot of interest in Salt Lake at the time, so they looked around and found a possible solution through a friend who happened to be president of Salt Lake City's Artspace -- an affordable living and working space for artists, cultural organizations and nonprofits.
 By the end of February 2011 they had raised some money, remodeled a portion of the building and opened the Artspace Zendo.